 The Institute was officially incorporated as a Pennsylvania non-profit in December, 2003.
 The SouthSide Film Festival premiered in June 2004, with great feedback from filmmakers, continuing to score 'A's and 'A+'s with our artists on our feedback surveys.

 Our Jury consists of an average of individuals of various backgrounds - from one or two who have worked on films, to film buffs to people who only know whether they liked it or not.
-The Jury is comprised of a people of hugely varying backgrounds, from a deli owner to a librarian to a retired minister... (to give an idea) - each one of them with their own take on things and ideology.
+The Jury is comprised of a people of hugely varying backgrounds, from a deli owner to a librarian to a medical professional... (to give an idea) - each with their own opinions and ideology.
 It is more important for the Jury to reflect the greater film-going community since this is who filmmakers wish to gain access to.
 Each film is seen in its entirety by no fewer than two Jurors and previewed by all Jurors, debated, ranked, debated, and debated some more.
 Star power, budget, packaging/marketing, and being a local production bear absolutely NO weight in our selection process.
 All filmmakers are treated on an equal basis and no exceptions are made in our selection process.

 Each Juror's vote bears the same weight, and if any juror has any doubt to a decision of "accept" or "reject" the film immediately is classified as "on the fence" and will remain there the for a good part of the selection process until it has its chance to be properly viewed in a different light.
 Many films that have been gems at past festivals had found themselves "on the fence" until later in the jury process we reviewed it and asked ourselves...
 "How did we not see this film's brilliance last month?"... the moral of this story is that each film has its fair day in court, and we take our duty seriously in reviewing films thoroughly.